 Log files contain messages about the system, including the kernel, services, and applications running on it.
-There are different log files for different information.
-For example, there is a default system log file, a log file for security messages, and a log file for cron tasks.

 The command line

-A GUI application
+A GUI applications

 $ journalctl /dev/sda